Mosc/relative_time/README.md

 time.relativeTime(locale: const Locale('en'));
 ```

 You may specify a list of time units that will be considered.
 This can be any of the following: `year`, `quarter`, `month`, `week`, `day`, `hour`, `minute` and `second`.
 By default, all time units except `quarter` are potentially used.
 The following limits the relative time to being expressed in quarters and weeks.
 No judgement here.
-Anything less than one week would be represented as *this week*.
+Because weeks are the most granular time unit specified, anything less than one week would be represented as *this week*.

 ```dart
 RelativeTime(